zriyansh/signoz.io/docs/userguide/exceptions.md

 By clicking `errors in the trace page` you can see the exceptions in the context of the trace request in which the exception was thrown

 ![exception-detail-2](../../static/img/docs/exception-detail-2.png)

+## Grouping Exceptions
+By default exceptions on Exception List page are grouped by service name, exception type and exception message.
+This might result in high cardinality of exception groups, especially if exception messages contains UUIDs or randomly generated IDs.

+To reduce the cardinality of the exception grouping, users can enable `LOW_CARDINAL_EXCEPTION_GROUPING` as an environment variable for otel collector on [this line](https://github.com/SigNoz/signoz/blob/d787298600d7bdcb0ba0478466047b087df49af0/deploy/docker-swarm/clickhouse-setup/docker-compose.yaml#L191).